 In Dublin you can also contact:

-FÁS is the national training and employment authority.
-For more information you should check out their website: www.fas.ie or call in to your local FÁS office.
+Intreo is a single point of contact for all employment services and income supports.
+For more information you should check out their website: www.intreo.ie or call in to your local Intreo office.

-You can also contact your Local Employment Service (LES).
+You can also contact your Local Employment Service (LES): www.localemploymentservices.ie

 You can check local and national newspapers: The Irish Times and The Irish Examiner (job supplement on Fridays), The Irish Independent (job supplement on Thursdays), The Sunday Independent and The Evening Herald.